Molloy (novel): As part of the Trilogy

-Molloy is the first of three novels initially written in Paris between 1947 and 1950; this trio, which includes Malone Dies and The Unnamable, is collectively referred to as ‘The Trilogy’ or ‘the Beckett Trilogy.’
+Molloy is the first of three novels initially written in Paris between 1947 and 1950; this trio, which includes Malone Dies and The Unnamable, is collectively referred to as 'The Trilogy' or 'the Beckett Trilogy'.
 Beckett wrote all three books in French and then, aside from some collaborative work on Molloy with Patrick Bowles, served entirely as his own English-language translator; he did the same for most of his plays.
-As Paul Auster explains, “Beckett’s renderings of his own work are never literal, word-by-word transcriptions.
-They are free, highly-inventive adaptations of the original text—or, perhaps more accurately, ‘repatriations’ from one language to the other, from one culture to the other.
-In effect, he wrote every book twice, and each version bears its own indelible mark.”
-The three thematically-related books are dark existentialist comedies “whose ostensible subject is death,” but, as Salman Rushdie asserts, “are in fact books about life, the lifelong battle of life against its shadow, life shown near battle’s end, bearing its lifetime of scars.”
-As the books progress, the prose becomes increasingly bare and stripped down, and as Benjamin Kunkel notes, they “[have] become famous in the history of fiction because of what is left out: the usual novelistic apparatus of plot, scenes, and characters. … Here, it seems, is the novelistic equivalent of abstract painting.”
+As Paul Auster explains, "Beckett’s renderings of his own work are never literal, word-by-word transcriptions.
+They are free, highly-inventive adaptations of the original text—or, perhaps more accurately, 'repatriations' from one language to the other, from one culture to the other.
+In effect, he wrote every book twice, and each version bears its own indelible mark."
+The three thematically-related books are dark existentialist comedies "whose ostensible subject is death", but, as Salman Rushdie asserts, "are in fact books about life, the lifelong battle of life against its shadow, life shown near battle’s end, bearing its lifetime of scars".
+As the books progress, the prose becomes increasingly bare and stripped down, and as Benjamin Kunkel notes, they "[have] become famous in the history of fiction because of what is left out: the usual novelistic apparatus of plot, scenes, and characters. … Here, it seems, is the novelistic equivalent of abstract painting."

 Plot summary

-On first appearance the book concerns two different characters, both of whom have interior monologues in the book.
-As the story moves along the two characters are distinguished by name only as their experiences and thoughts are similar.
-The novel is set in an indeterminate place, most often identified with the Ireland of Beckett's birth.